 What Is The Difference Between A Dude Ranch And A Guest Ranch?

 If you are considering a “ranch” vacation, here are a few things to know when choosing between a dude ranch and a guest ranch.

 - A dude ranch is a place where you can experience some of the real life on a working ranch.
-Visitors are taught how to ride, care for horses, go on fishing trips, see a rodeo, and eat family-style meals.
+Guests can learn how to ride and care for horses.
+Fishing trips, informal rodeos, and family-style meals are common.

 - A guest ranch is a place that will offer many other activities that have nothing to do with ranching at all.
 Guests ranches may have facilities such as pools, tennis courts, hiking trails and yes, horses to ride.
 In many cases they will be in, or near, an urban area that offers additional “things to do”.

 - Dude ranch vacations are typically all-inclusive.
 The costs include lodging, meals and all ranching activities.
 At a guest ranch, you may have to pay extra for activities such as riding, hunting or fishing.